 Friday, November 17, 7:30 PM at Bethlehem Lutheran Church (1100 W. Grace Street, Richmond, VA 23220)

 Sunday, November 19, 3:00 PM at All Saints Episcopal Church (8787 River Road, Henrico, VA 23229)

 Admission: $10 (cash or check only).
 A reception will follow the Sunday performance.

 Our Spring 2017 Concert, “Flight for Heaven” featured music by J.S.
 Bach, Benjamin Britten, and more.
 We also enjoyed performing in Smithfield, VA as part of the Isle of Wight Arts League’s “Sundays at Four” concert series!
 For more information on the Isle of Wight Arts League and the Sundays at Four series, please visit their homepage.

 Choral Evensong at All Saints

-On February 26, 2017, the Richmond Concert Chorale will partner with the Adult Choir of All Saints Episcopal Church to offer a service of Choral Evensong, with music by Roland Martin, Rachel Aarons, Steven Sturk, and others.
+On February 26, 2017, the Richmond Concert Chorale partnered with the Adult Choir of All Saints Episcopal Church to offer a service of Choral Evensong, with music by Roland Martin, Rachel Aarons, Steven Sturk, and others.